Dark Chocolate Granola

-This homemade vegan chocolate granola recipe is so delicious and packed with chocolate flavour it makes an amazing breakfast treat or sweet snack any time of day.
+This dark chocolate granola recipe is so delicious and packed with chocolate flavour it makes an amazing breakfast treat or sweet snack any time of day.

 Large metal scoop taking a scoop of chocolate granola with chocolate chips.

-• serve with your favourite plant-based milk and sliced banana or sprinkle over smoothies, ice cream or yogurt
+• Enjoy with your favourite plant-based milk and sliced banana or sprinkle over smoothies, ice cream or yogurt.

-• an easy homemade alternative to your favourite chocolate cereal like Kashi Chocolate Crunch
+• Easy homemade alternative to store-bought cereal like Kashi Chocolate Crunch.

 Visual of all ingredients needed for making a homemade chocolate granola recipe.
 Ingredients are labelled with text overlay.